Ahih/CompSci_2250/README.md

 **Author      : Anthony Huber-Winkler**

-**Class Name  : COMP SCI Section: 2250**
+**Class Name  : Computer Science - Section: 2250**

-**Description : This is a collection of all of my college work for my latest programming class.**
+**Description : This is a collection for all of my college work in my latest programming class.**

 ## **Important Links**